These Math questions belong to our GED® test prep course.

-Each question has four or five answer choices.
+Each of these questions has multiple answer choices.

-It’s important that you know what your weak points are so you can focus on learning these topics.
-Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.
+It is important that you know what your weaker points are so you can concentrate on learning these subject topics.

-When preparing for the GED test, the most common mistake is to forget to block your time for learning.
+Many students, when preparing for the GED exam, make the all too common mistake of forgetting to block time for their learning efforts.

 Last Updated on